-I’ve learned many things about teaching, but one of the most important is that the students are all different.
-They are driven by different means and to different ends; therefore, there is no such thing as a “one size fits all” approach that will match every student’s needs.
-An approach for one student may not work for another – even an approach that may work for a student at a beginning level might not work for that same student as he or she matures.
-In light of this, I strive to learn a range of different pedagogical methods and work to better understand the needs of the students so that I may employ different methods at different times.
+Throughout my experiences as a ceramics professor, I have learned much about the practice of teaching.
+One of the most important aspects of teaching I have learned over the years is that each student is unique.
+Individual students are driven by different means and to different ends; therefore, there is not a “one size fits all” approach that will match all students’ needs.
+What might work for one student may not work for another – even an approach that worked for a student at the beginning level might not work for that same student as they mature.
+In light of this, I employ a range of different pedagogical methods and work to better understand the needs of individual students, and employ varying methods at different points in their development.

-I work to bring my professional experiences into the classroom, not just as theory, but as the practical knowledge and skills gained through mentorship and professional practice.
+I bring my professional experiences into the classroom, not just as theory, but as the practical knowledge and skills gained through mentorship and professional practice.
 Having a strong base of knowledge and experiences are a good starting point for my philosophy of teaching, however I feel that a willingness to be flexible and let my philosophy evolve is important.
-I consider my personal and professional growth to be rooted in explorations into new developments in the field, a continual participation within the art community, and actively exhibiting current artwork.
-Collaborations with other professors and students combined with a general openness to new ideas and concepts fuels my excitement about the medium and inspires me to give these new ideas back to my students.
-With this evolving knowledge base I can therefore assure my students they are receiving the best possible education I can offer.
+My teaching is informed by my personal and professional growth and therefore I strive to be well versed in new developments in the field, to be an ongoing participant in the art community, and actively exhibiting my artwork.
+Collaborations with other professors and students coupled with an openness to new ideas and concepts fuels my excitement about the medium and inspires me to give these new ideas back to my students.
+With this evolving knowledge base I can assure my students they are receiving the best possible education I can offer.